 SB 341 requires the annual reporting by the housing successor to contain a description of any progress that has been made on meeting any of the outstanding replacement housing obligations and/or housing production requirements (pursuant to Health and Safety Code Section 33413) that were outstanding at the time of transfer to the housing successor on February 1, 2012.
 The housing projects assisted by the Former Agency more than met both of these obligations.
-Specifics on compliance with these obligations were included in the Annual Report prepared for the 2013-14 fiscal year (dated August 21, 2015) and have been included at the end of this report as Appendix A. As Housing production and replacement requirements ceased when the Former Agency was dissolved, the Authority does not need to demonstrate its compliance with these requirements on an annual basis.
+Specifics on compliance with these obligations were included in the Annual Report prepared for the 2013-14 fiscal year (dated August 21, 2015) and is available on the Housing Authority's website.
+As Housing production and replacement requirements ceased when the Former Agency was dissolved, the Authority does not need to demonstrate its compliance with these requirements on an annual basis.